 - 2-4 tbs refined coconut oil or shortening

 - black buttercream frosting* see notes on how to make or substitutions

-Once fully melted, remove from heat and stir in the puffed rice cereal.
-After thoroughly mixing, if your mixture isn’t completely green add a little more food gel and stir well.
+- Once fully melted, remove from heat and stir in the puffed rice cereal.

-Melt the green candy melts in the microwave.
+- Melt the green candy melts in the microwave at 50% power.
 Heat for 30 seconds, stir and repeat until candy melts have completely melted.
-If the mixture is too thick (which I find it to be most of the time) add in 1 tbs of coconut oil, stir thoroughly and test the thickness.
-If still too thick add more coconut oil, 1 tsp at a time until it is your desired thickness.
+If the mixture is too thick (which I find it to be most of the time) add in 1 tbs of coconut oil or shortening, stir thoroughly and test the thickness.
+If still too thick add more coconut oil, 1 teaspoon at a time until it is your desired thickness.
 The candy melts should be fairly smooth and liquidy.

-* To make black buttercream simply whip up a half batch of my easy buttercream frosting with the following alterations: after adding the heavy whipping cream add in ¼ cup of cocoa powder and several drops of black gel food coloring.
+- To make black buttercream simply whip up a half batch of my dark chocolate frosting and add several drops of black gel food coloring.
 You want the buttercream to be a dark grey color.
 Then let it sett for 10 minutes or so and the color will darken to more of a black.
 Alternatively, you could buy black frosting from the store and use that.